 While performing a medical procedure, we often tell our patients to breathe.

 "Breathe, don't hold your breath."

-Breathing helps us move through the discomfort and carries us through the procedure.
+Breathing with the discomfort carries us through the procedure.

-It's also beneficial to apply our hands-on over the solar plexus, as this is where we might clutch and tighten up when we are stressed or anxious.
-A tightened solar plexus interferes with our breath.
+It's also beneficial to apply TRT® hands-on over the solar plexus, as this is where we tend to clutch and tighten up when we are stressed or anxious.
+A tightened solar plexus interferes with our ability to take a full breath.

-Take even a small amount of time to do TRT® hands-on and breathe with awareness when you're about to make a decision or choice.
-The greater clarity accessed with TRT® helps to illuminate a choice that is supportive for us.
+When you're about to make a decision, take time to do TRT® hands-on and breathe with awareness.
+The greater clarity accessed with TRT® helps illuminate a choice that supports us.